Minding the gaps

 I always assumed that the dart hurled by an atlatl is simply a throwing dart, but I now see that Low-Tech p.
 74 emphatically states that it’s not.
 However, I don’t see stats for distinct atlatl darts (or for some of the many other differentiated projectiles in the book that all go under the name “dart”).
 Moreover, Low-Tech‘s table entry for “Atlatl w.
 Dart” appears to use the same cost and weight as the throwing dart.
 Further backing up my long-time assumption, DFRPG flatly states that these two darts are the same thing.
 (This direct contradiction of Low-Tech is presumably in the interest of simplifying equipment.
 I approve.)

 So, in the discussion below, and until presented with info on how I’m doing this wrong, I’m assuming that the atlatl’s dart is essentially the same as the throwing dart, and that my light and heavy throwing darts, too, are what they are whether hand-thrown or atlatl-ed.
-(That said, a GM is free to follow Low-Tech‘s (apparent) lead and declare that, even with identical stats, an atlatl dart and a throwing dart are different and non-interchangeable.)
+(That said, a GM is free to follow Low-Tech‘s (apparent) lead and declare that, even with identical stats, an atlatl dart and a throwing dart are different and non-interchangeable.
+Read on to the end of this discourse on spear throwers for more on this.)

 Spear thrower ST